 How Are You Serving Them?

-Maybe you’ve found a similar site that you love the layout of, or you like the type of messaging they use on their site.
+Spend time browsing through other sites in your niche to get an idea of certain site elements you’ll want to include.
+Maybe you’ve found a similar site that you love the layout of, or whose messaging you like.
 As you browse through competitor sites take note of the things you like and other elements you think you could improve upon.

 All of this will come in handy during the design phase.